pdf-raku/Font-FreeType-raku/lib/Font/FreeType/Glyph.md

 Unless otherwise stated, all methods will die if there is an error, and the metrics are scaled to the size of the font face.

+- bold(int strength)

+    Embolden the glyph.
+This needs to be done before calling either the `bitmap()` or `outline()` methods.

 - bitmap(\[_:render-mode_\])

     If the glyph is from a bitmap font, the bitmap image is returned.
-If it is from a vector font, then the outline is rendered into a bitmap at the face's current size.
+If it is from a vector font, then it is converted into a bitmap glyph.
+The outline is rendered into a bitmap at the face's current size.

     The size of the bitmap can be obtained as follows: